semaphoreP/codeastro/Day3/exampledoc/README.md

 This will create a basic set of documentation pages in `_build/html`.
 Open up the `index.html` with your favorite browser.

-9. This page doesn't have any of the documentation from your docstrings yet, so lets add that.
+9. This page doesn't have any of the documentation for `correlate.py` yet, so lets add that.
 The content of these pages are controlled by the `.rst` (reStructured text) files.
 In the `docs` directory, create a new `.rst` file called `correlate.rst`.
 The contents of this file should look like this:
 ```